Although there’s no scientific basis for drinking the recommended eight glasses of water each day, staying hydrated is essential to your health.

 - Maintains Normal Digestion

 A common symptom of dehydration is constipation.
 Water is necessary to promote seamless flow within your digestive tract.
 When you’re properly hydrated, food is able to pass through your gut easily and helps your colon to have enough water to perform its job, which is to get rid of stool.
+Your gut health can suffer if you’re dehydrated as water is the main ingredient to breaking food down as well, flushing out toxins, and many other functions.
+You can get healthy gut powder from Terra Origin.
+Mixed with getting enough hydration this can help you balance your gut to optimal levels.
+It adds the right balance of microorganisms to the digestive tract to bring everything into balance.

 As you try to increase your water consumption, also include fiber in your diet to help relive constipation.